MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Configure-wpa-settings.md

 ### Working days and working hours

 Users can set their own working days and working hours in their [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).
-While there is no option to upload working days or working hours in organizational data, a Workplace Analysis administrator can set default working days and working hours for the organization on the System defaults area of the Settings page:
+While there is no option to upload working days or working hours in organizational data, a Workplace Analysis administrator can set default working days and working hours for the organization in the System defaults section on the Settings page:

 ![System defaults area of Settings page](../images/wpa/setup/settings-system-defaults-a.png)